Polina Zherebtsova

-Polina was born in Grozny, USSR, and began keeping her diary when she was 9 years old, at the start of the First Chechen War.
+Polina was born in Grozny, USSR, and started her first diary on 25 March 1994, days after turning nine, at the start of the First Chechen War.
 She was still living in Grozny when the Second Chechen War began.
-On 21 October 1999 the market in Grozny where she was helping her mother sell newspapers was shelled, and Polina was moderately wounded.
+On 21 October 1999, the market in Grozny was shelled where she was helping her mother sell newspapers, and Polina was moderately injured.

-Politkovskaya described war as a journalist from the outside in.
+Politkovskaya described war as a journalist from the outside.
 Polina Zherebtsova writes about war from inside the heart of darkness.
 Der Spiegel №10 /2015.

 Ant in a glass jar.
 Chechen diaries of 1994–2004 has been translated into Ukrainian, Slovenian, French, Lithuanian, Finnish, German, Georgian, and Chechen.

 Polina Zherebtsova has given interviews to the BBC, The Guardian, Reuters, has participated in literary festivals around the world.

 She has always offered publishing rights for translations of all of her books by herself, without the use of services of literary agents.